 In the case of a prescription DUI, the attorney could argue the arresting officer was biased if they say "you looked as if you were high."
 Appearing so does not prove that you were indeed driving under the influence.
 Another possible defense is that positive results of chemical testing in your system do not show you were inebriated.
 You could have taken these meds weeks ago, and the chemical compounds remained in your body after the fact.

 The attorney can also challenge the legality of the police stop as compared to the guidelines for lawful police arrests outlined in the California Penal Code section §836.
 If the arresting officer pulled you over without a justifiable reason that you were contravening the law, the illegal stop infringed on your constitutional rights and the case is dismissed.
 If need be, your attorney could have the 911 calls, video and audio clips subpoenaed to question the officer's opinion of your case.
 Such matters are best handled by an experienced Mission Viejo DUI attorney to scrutinize the circumstances of your arrest to see if officer bias played a hand.

-Find an Orange County DUI Attorney Near Me
+Find an Orange County DUI Defense Lawyer Near Me